PennyLaneAI/pennylane-lightning/doc/arch/arch_overview.rst

 Lightning's purpose is to provide direct C++ kernels to manipulate the statevector data as created with PennyLane.
 Our design extends that of the "default.qubit" device in PennyLane, allowing direct access to the complex C-backed Numpy array data.
 This ensures we maintain all existing compatibility with PennyLane plugins, as only the gate-application is offloaded to C++.

-The following diagram represents the current architecture of Lightning using an adaption of the C4 context model.
+The following diagram represents the current architecture of Lightning using an adaption of the C4 container model.

 |br|